 A business continuity plan is a plan to continue operations if a place of business is affected by adverse physical conditions, such as a storm, fire or crime.
 Such a plan typically explains how the business would recover its operations or move operations to another location.
-For example, if a fire destroys an office building or data center, the people and business or data center operations would relocate to a recovery site.
+For example, if a fire destroys an office building or data centre, the people and business or data centre operations would relocate to a recovery site.

 The plan could include recovering from different levels of disaster which can be short term, localized disasters, to days long building wide problems, to a permanent loss of a building.
-More information about this item is published in CFPA E Guideline No 2 2013 N, business resilience.
+More information about this item is published in CFPA E Guideline No 2 N, Business Resilience - An introduction to protecting your business.